 R.J.
-Smith is the Distinguished Fellow at CEI's Center for Energy and Environment.
+Smith is a distinguished fellow at the Competitive Enterprise Institute for Energy and Environment.
 Mr. Smith also serves as director of the Center for Private Conservation (CPC), a former CEI project.
 The CPC documents, prepares case studies on, and publicizes noteworthy examples of private conservation and stewardship on private lands in the U.S. and abroad.

 Mr. Smith was consultant to the Department of the Interior and the President’s Council on Environmental Quality, and he served as a special assistant at the EPA.
 He was a consultant to the Edison Electric Institute and director of environmental studies at the Cato Institute.
 Currently he works on wildlife, endangered species, property rights, and property stewardship.

 Mr. Smith is a popular speaker and has lectured and debated widely, including in Japan, Australia, New Zealand, France, Portugal, Belgium, England, Canada, Mexico, and the United States.

 October 5, 2017